droe/example.kext/README.md

-All this is by no means rocket science, but since there exists very little up-to-date documentation on how to build kernel extensions manually, this might save other inclined kernel hackers with a dislike for GUI based build configuration some relief.
+All this is by no means rocket science, but since there exists very little up-to-date documentation on how to build kernel extensions manually, this might provide other inclined kernel hackers with a dislike for GUI based build configuration some relief.

 `Mk/kext.mk` and `Mk/xcode.mk` were originally written for